As alumni, you can attend a variety of exciting events throughout the year. View the complete events calendar here.

 William Creeley, Director of Legal and Public Advocacy at the Foundation for Individual Rights in Education

-This pan-University event invites you back to the Washington Square to celebrate NYU memories with your friends, classmates, and fellow alumni.
-The full day of events includesd exciting and educational programs led by our outstanding faculty, alumni, lunches with school deans, and an Oktoberfest party overlooking Washington Square Park.
+This pan-University event invites you back to Washington Square every October to celebrate NYU memories with your friends, classmates, and fellow alumni.
+A full Saturday of events include exciting and educational programs led by our outstanding faculty and alumni, plus lunches with school deans.

 To commemorate both Alumni Arts & Society and Professor Raiken's dedication to Gallatin and the students that have been inspired by his teaching and guidance for almost forty years, The Laurin Raiken Fellowship Fund has been established to support MA students who aspire to take part in the unique educational experience offered by the Gallatin School of Individualized Study.
 The Fund provides a personal and meaningful way for alumni, parents, and friends to help some of our most talented and deserving students.
 Gallatin takes great pride in its individualized approach, and it strives to make this distinctive education available and accessible to students from all backgrounds, regardless of financial means.
 To help preserve the School's tradition of opportunity, supporting The Laurin Raiken Fellowship Fund will make a real difference in the lives of Gallatin graduate students.